-Hilarious in Hindsight: The velociraptors ambushing and killing the unsuspecting hunters wandering in the long grass brings in mind of Pokémon to modern audiences, especially with the line "Don't go into the long grass!"
+The Velociraptors ambushing and killing the unsuspecting hunters wandering in the long grass brings in mind of Pokémon to modern audiences, especially with the line "Don't go into the long grass!"

-Any scene between Nick and Sarah, given their roles in Gus Van Sant's Psycho remake the following year.
+Any scene between Nick and Sarah, given Vaughn and Moore's roles in Gus van Sant's Psycho remake the following year.

-Moral Event Horizon: In one of the rare variants where a good guy crosses this, unintentionally from the writers.
-Nick Van Owen, to some of the fans, crosses this by unloading the bullets from Roland's gun.
-This guy just doomed many people, who helped him out, by the way, to die simply because of his displeasure with hunting.
-The worst part is that since he's a 'good' guy, nobody calls him out, but worse, since Roland only managed to tranquilize the T. rex he meant to kill, it goes on another rampage later on, in the highly populated San Diego.
+Moral Event Horizon: Features one of the rare variants where someone connected to the protagonist crosses this, unintentionally from the writers.
+Nick van Owen, to some of the fans, crosses this by unloading the bullets from Roland's gun.
+This guy just doomed many people — who helped save his life, by the way — to die simply because he disapproves of hunting.
+Since he's a 'good' guy, nobody calls him out, but worse, since Roland only managed to tranquilize the T. rex he meant to kill, it goes on another rampage later on, in the highly and densely populated San Diego.
 This isn't viewed as such in the movie, furthering the Designated Hero aspect.

-Tear Jerker: Poor Eddie, who's the only one sane enough not to be in the trailer when it goes over the cliff is able to come to the rescue, is one of the few genuinely likable characters, is one of the few truly heroic people on the 'heroes' side, saves the others' lives by wrapping the line around the tree, and puts up with them teasingly ordering fried food when he asks if they need anything else... and is rewarded by getting ripped apart by two Tyrannosaurus while the others can do nothing to help.
-What bites harder is that his poison dart gun got stuck at the wrong moment, meaning his death could have been (narrowly) averted were it not for sheer bad luck.
+Poor Eddie, who's the only one sane enough not to be in the trailer with the baby, hence when it goes over the cliff is able to come to the rescue, is one of the few genuinely likable characters, is one of the few truly heroic people on the 'heroes' side, saves the others' lives by wrapping the line around the tree, and puts up with them jokingly ordering fast food when he asks if they need anything else... and his 'reward' is to be ripped in half by the Tyrannosaurus parents while the others can do nothing to help.
+Worse, his poison dart gun got stuck at the wrong moment, meaning his death could have been (narrowly) averted but for sheer bad luck.

 Roland's reaction after discovering what happened to Ajay, and his departure shortly afterwards.

-You Keep Using That Word: The protagonists constantly claim that the villains are interfering with the dinosaurs' natural habitat.
-Because artificially created dinosaurs, 65 million years out of time, living on an island created specifically for them, is precisely the definition of natural.
+You Keep Using That Word: The protagonists constantly accuse their adversaries of interfering with the dinosaurs' natural habitat.
+Because artificially created dinosaurs, at least sixty-five million years out of time, living on an island whose conditions were engineered specifically for them, is precisely the definition of natural.
 Furthermore, none of the dinosaurs is native to the island.
 They were put there by the company that made them, making them not just non-natural but invasive species that are thriving without any predators capable of keeping their populations in check.